GFlisch/Arc4u.Guidance.Doc/Guidance2022.2.1/Guidance2022.2.1.12.md

 ## Update to the latest nuget packages.

-Finally a check has been done to update the nuget packages used to target their final versions.
+A check has been done to update the nuget packages used to target their final versions.

+## Blazor and Nova 2.2.6 for Elia customer

+Elia is using a custom design system for Blazor instead of MudBlazor.
+Update has been done to adopt the latest version 2.2.6 with a breaking change regarding the component tags.
+For example Img is now NVImg...